David Valadao: Health care

 In 2025, Valadao withheld his support for a House resolution to cut at least $1.5 trillion from the federal budget, citing concerns about Medicaid reductions.
 He was one of eight House Republicans to publicly push Speaker Mike Johnson not to slash the benefit.
 Valadao ultimately voted for the budget resolution after winning reassurances from House leadership that cost savings "would focus on Medicaid fraud, while not touching benefits for those eligible for the program."

 In a May 2025 article entitled "The key Republican warning about a megabill Medicaid fallout", Politico profiled Valadao's behind the scenes efforts "to rein in his party's ambitions to cut Medicaid spending."
 Valadao's congressional district has more Medicaid beneficiaries than any other Republican-held district.
 Valadao spearheaded a letter signed by a dozen vulnerable Republican members urging House leadership not to make major cuts to Medicaid.
 Valadao said "We're going through this partisan exercise to do what is supposed to be a tax bill, and it's becoming a health care bill, which is what we're trying to avoid, on an issue that desperately needs reform to make it better."
-In July 2025 Valadao voted in favor of the budget reconciliation bill, saying "It was not an easy decision for me, but I voted yes on the budget reconciliation bill."
+In July 2025 Valadao voted in favor of the budget reconciliation bill, cutting funding to Medicaid, saying "It was not an easy decision for me, but I voted yes on the budget reconciliation bill."

 LGBTQ+ rights

 In 2016, Valadao voted for a measure that banned discrimination against LGBT employees by federal contractors.
 In 2015, Valadao did not join many other prominent California Republicans in signing a U.S. Supreme Court brief in favor of same-sex marriage.

-On July 19, 2022, Valadao and 46 other Republican U.S. representatives voted for the Respect for Marriage Act, which would codify the right to same-sex marriage in federal law.
+On July 19, 2022, Valadao and 46 other Republican U.S. representatives voted for the Respect for Marriage Act, which codified the right to same-sex marriage in federal law.